Consistency Is Ruining My Life

 Masculine tropes tell us to dig in, to endure, and to work harder.

-I’ve been operating with consistency being my north star, and quality being a close second for a long time.
+I’ve been operating with consistency as my north star, and quality as a close second for a long time.
 My mistake was thinking one takes care of the other.
 And it does—just not the way I’m currently doing it.
 Which is why this person from my inner circle suggested flipping those.
 What if I didn’t publish weekly essays?
 Or weekly podcasts?
 What if they were monthly instead?

 It would create a bi-weekly publishing schedule.
 And then I could still post my shorter, daily BUDS emails for me (and anyone who’s interested).